bloominstituteoftechnology/webtesting-iv-challenge/api.md

 }
 ```

-2. When the id is malformed (not the correct format for the database):
+2. When the `id` is malformed (incorrect format for the database to parse):

 Request: `[GET] /api/ama/1`

-Response: status `500`
+Response: status code `500`

 ```
 {